 Loss per share is computed in accordance with SFAS No. 128, "Earnings Per Share".
 Basic loss per share is calculated by dividing the net loss available to common stockholders by the weighted average number of common shares outstanding for the period.
-Diluted loss per share equals basic loss per share for all relevant periods being reported because there are no common stock equivalents.
+Diluted loss per share equals basic loss per share for the periods presented in these financial statements because there are no common stock equivalents.